-Everest College is accredited as a branch of Western Business College in Portland Oregon by the Accrediting Council for Independent Colleges and Schools to award occupational associate's degrees.
-The Accrediting Council for Independent Colleges and Schools is listed as a nationally recognized accrediting agency by the United States Department of Education.
-Its accreditation of degree-granting institutions also is recognized by the Council for Higher Education Accreditation.
-The Accrediting Council for Independent Colleges and Schools (ACICS) is located at 750 First Street, NE, Washington, D.C.
-20002; (202) 336-6780.
+Everest College is accredited by the Accrediting Council for Independent Colleges and Schools to award academic associate's degrees and diplomas.
+The Accrediting Council for Independent Colleges and Schools is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council for Higher Education.